-My bedroom at The Gore hotel in Kensington was definitely one with the ‘wow’ factor.
+My bedroom at The Gore hotel London was definitely one with the ‘wow’ factor.
 There were oil-paintings and gilt-edged mirrors and the bed itself was so vast and so high it felt as if I needed a footstool to climb aboard.

 The epic theme continued into the bathroom which was decked out in a pink marble effect with pillars, a high ceiling and a loo which was more like a throne – possibly something that Gandalf might use.
 It didn’t look the most comfortable of seats but was certainly one of the most memorable conveniences I’ve seen in a hotel room – or anywhere else, for that matter.